ozaner/ozanerhansha.github.io-OLD/_posts/math/probability/00-0-0-the-basic-principle-of-counting.md

 $$|A\times B|=|A||B|=mn$$

 ### Example
-For example, consider rolling two dice, where the event of rolling a die is given by $D=\\{1,2,3,4,5,6\\}$.
-Since these are independent events (rolling one die doesn't affect the outcome of the other) the set of outcomes for rolling two dice is given by $D\times D$.
+For example, consider rolling a die twice, where the event of rolling a die is given by $D=\\{1,2,3,4,5,6\\}$.
+Since these are independent events (the first roll doesn't affect the outcome of the second) the set of outcomes for rolling two dice is given by $D\times D$.
 An example of an outcome is $(3,2)$ which corresponds to rolling a $3$ on the first die and a $2$ on the second.
 The basic principle tells us that the number of different possible dice rolls is given by:

 $$|D\times D|=|D||D|=6\cdot6=36$$